jmks/ruby-testing-workshop/README.md

 This repo contains an exercise for our fourth workshop presented by me, David Andrews.
 This workshop is about core Ruby and testing (although not TDD directly).
 For this session we have based our activities on Neo/Jim Weirich's Neo Ruby Koans project.

 We've stepped away from our standard "quick start" setup for TDD, and have used Neo's simpler testing framework.
 This will allow us to focus more on the writing correct tests and less on the larger code structure.
-It will allow new programmers to quickly get up to speed, and the sheer number of challenges should be enough to challenge advanced devs.
+It will allow new programmers to quickly get up to speed, and the sheer number  and variety of exercises should be enough to challenge advanced devs.

 ###Setup